bobjiangps/python3_test_framework/README.md

 - opencv to compare picutures or find some elements to easy to operate (if you don't want to use xpath,id,name)
 - selenium webdriver  --> Done
 - appium  --> Done
-- integrate with openstf
+- integrate with openstf --> Done
-- automate restful api - Done
+- automate restful api --> Done
 - automate windows desktop application
 - db for mysql, mongodb, redis -> mysql Done,
 - activemq or else